Srikanthkovuri/aws-terraform/Readme.md

    * ec2-instance

-## sample.tf
+## using-my-own-modules
-we need to create a file with extension as '.tf'

-In this **sample.tf**,
-  used aws as provider

-  I had created a vpc with name as 'base'
+To create my desired state, I used my own modules which has resources related to `vpc`, `securitygroup`,`autosaclegroup with loadbalancer`

+In this, I created resources  like
+  * vpc
+  * securitygroup for app,db and loadbalancer
+  * autoscale group with loadbalancer to an ami instances